ChristofSchwarz/qs_ext_altStateActions/README.md

 work with Alternate States in Qlik Sen
 se:
 * A "Copy From Main State" button and
-* a "Clear Alternate State" button.
+* A "Clear Alternate State" button.

 Labels and styles can be changed.